 We can all recognize a good story when we read one.
 Most of us can narrate stories about our own life fairly seamlessly, and do so all the time to our families, friends, through social media, or on the phone.
 We can step back and recognize that our days are filled with meaningful actions – twists and turns of plot that lead us to new points of insights and resolutions – some big, some small.
-But as Karen pointed out in her blog post last week about her Santa Fe experience, many scientists struggle with how to bring science and story together… and whether it is even appropriate to do so.
+But many scientists struggle with how to bring science and story together… and whether it is even appropriate to do so.

 My role at the Friday Harbor workshop was to help the scientists understand the power of story craft and to help them build skills that would help support both their scientific communication (e.g., journal articles, grant writing, public talks) and more personal writing (e.g., blogs and feature articles for a lay audience).

 Thinking about stories and narrative is a geeky passion of mine.
 I was fortunate enough to hone my own narrative skills in a class some years ago with non-fiction giant Jon Franklin at the University of Maryland.
 Franklin offers a clear definition of story in his go-to book Writing For Story.
 He asserts that to get from beginning to middle to end, all stories need a character that confronts identifiable complication (something the character struggles with), a point of insight (which is where the story turns), and a resolution (that destroys the tension set up by the complication).